 Chairs: Joanne Olson and Daniel Carpenter

-- Preservice Science Teacher Preparation-ELEMENTARY: Proposals for this strand will be in the form of practice or research pieces that inform science teacher educators about science teacher preparation programs.
+- Preservice Science Teacher Preparation-ELEMENTARY: Proposals for this thread will be in the form of practice or research pieces that inform science teacher educators about science teacher preparation programs.

 Chairs: Karl Jung and Tina Vo

-- Preservice Science Teacher Preparation-MIDDLE/SECONDARY: Proposals for this strand will be in the form of practice or research pieces that inform science teacher educators about science teacher preparation programs.
+- Preservice Science Teacher Preparation-MIDDLE/SECONDARY: Proposals for this thread will be in the form of practice or research pieces that inform science teacher educators about science teacher preparation programs.

 Chairs: Stephanie Phillip and Rachel Sparks

 - Professional Development for Science Teacher Educators (Workshops) Proposals for one-hour workshops for science teacher educators can be submitted to this strand.
 Workshops are currently embedded in the conference schedule, rather than being scheduled preconference.